therapy omaha, counseling omaha, couples counseling omaha, teen therapist omaha, therapist omaha, couples therapy omaha

 Therapist

-As a Licensed Independent Mental Health Practitioner with over 10 years of experience, I am passionate about helping individuals and couples navigate life's challenges and foster lasting emotional well-being.
-With a focus on adults, teens, and couples, I am committed to providing compassionate and effective therapy that empowers clients to build resilience, develop coping strategies, and achieve personal growth.
+Shelley is a deeply caring Licensed Independent Mental Health Practitioner with over a decade of experience.
+She is genuinely committed to supporting individuals and couples through life challenges and guiding them toward lasting emotional well-being.
+Shelly offers compassionate, evidence-based therapy that empowers clients to build resilience, develop effective coping strategies, and pursue meaningful personal growth.

-I hold a master's degree in counseling from Doane College and a Doctorate in Psychology from California Southern University.
-Drawing from a wide range of evidence-based therapeutic modalities—including Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), and Acceptance and Commitment Therapy (ACT).
-I tailor each session to the unique needs of my clients.
+Shelley holds a Master’s degree in Counseling from Doane College and a Doctorate in Psychology from California Southern University.
+Drawing from a diverse range of evidence-based modalities—including Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), and Acceptance and Commitment Therapy (ACT)—she thoughtfully tailors each session to meet the unique needs of every client.

 Genevieve Sanchez-Hidalgo, LIMHP